-While she disdained they way they lived, Korzen eventually learned to respect her parents frugal lifestyle.
+While she disdained the way they lived, Korzen eventually learned to respect her parents' frugal lifestyle.

 “I rarely buy anything that hasn't been pre-worn, pre-used or pre-loved.”

-The Bargain Junkie is chalk full of various down-home, common sense (and some not so common) advice wrapped in bite-sized paragraphs and chapters.
+The Bargain Junkie is chock-full of various down-home, common sense (and some not so common) advice wrapped in bite-sized paragraphs and chapters.